 Tip: You can find everything you need to know about the topic of budgie diet in the article on what parakeets can eat.

-Apart from genetics and diet, there are quite a few more general care factors that will contribute to your budgie’s long term health and lifespan.
+Aside from genetics and diet, there are quite a few more general care factors that will contribute to your budgie’s long-term health and lifespan.

 These include but are not limited to: